 Production and administrative support intern Michael Preston is a member of the Winnemem Wintu tribe and a student at UC Berkeley majoring in Native American Studies.
 He has been working with the Sacred Land Film Project to help advance underrepresented indigenous communities, protect sacred sites and explore new possibilities in documentation of tribal knowledge.

 Over the last 20 years, our Advisory Board has been an essential part of the development, editing and distribution of In the Light of Reverence and production of Standing on Sacred Ground.
 Our Board includes Winona LaDuke of the White Earth Land Recovery Project, Chris Peters of Seventh Generation Fund, Walter Echo-Hawk of Native American Rights Fund, Dorothy FireCloud (Rosebud Sioux), Superintendent of Mato Tipila (Devils Tower National Monument), Gerald Vizenor, professor of Native American Studies at U.C.
-Berkeley, José Lucero of Circle of the Four Directions, ethnobotanist Donna House, anthropologist Richard Clemmer of the University of Denver, anthropologist Peter Nabokov of U.C.L.A., journalist Ben Bagdikian, author Peter Matthiessen, anthropologist Joan Halifax, and author Barry Lopez.
-In our formative years we benefited greatly from guidance from the late environmental leader David Brower of Earth Island Institute, author and historian Ted Roszak, and the late Tewa anthropologist Alfonso Ortiz—all three of whom have passed on.
+Berkeley, José Lucero of Circle of the Four Directions, ethnobotanist Donna House, anthropologist Richard Clemmer of the University of Denver, anthropologist Peter Nabokov of U.C.L.A., journalist Ben Bagdikian, anthropologist Joan Halifax, and author Barry Lopez.
+In our formative years we benefited greatly from guidance from the late environmental leader David Brower of Earth Island Institute, author Peter Matthiessen, author and historian Ted Roszak, and the late Tewa anthropologist Alfonso Ortiz—all four of whom have passed on.